Nothing can ever fully prepare you for the intellectual, physical and emotional assault that comes with doing a PhD.

 6. You’ll want to quit

-There will be many times during the course of your PhD journey when you’ll think seriously about quitting your programme.
+There will be many times during your PhD journey when you’ll think seriously about quitting your programme.
 I did, several times.
-One time I even wrote an email to my supervisor and department chair telling them I can’t handle the pressure any more and that I was done.
-When I told my family I was going to send it, my mum did something she never did before: she forbid it.
+One time I even wrote an email to my supervisor and department chair telling them that I couldn’t handle the pressure any more and that I was done.
+When I told my family I was going to send it, my mum did something she had never done before: she forbid it.

-And when you think about quitting, remind yourself that one day you’ll be in the same position.
-One day you’ll look back and thank yourself for not dropping out when times go tough and rather pushing and pushing until you cleared the pits of despair you feel and come out the other end a Doctor.
+When you think about quitting, remind yourself that one day you’ll be in the same position.
+One day you’ll look back and thank yourself for not dropping out when times got tough and rather pushing and pushing until you cleared the pits of despair you felt and came out the other end a Doctor.

 When times get tough, mindfully tell yourself that you are supposed to feel stressed and overwhelmed.
 But, beyond that, put in place measures to look after your wellbeing and foster good mental and physical health.
 The more you can practice loving self-compassion and self-care, the better equipped you’ll be to manage the stresses and strains of being a PhD.